absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ### Set HTTP status code

-To send proper status code, some helper methods were defined:
+To send the proper status code, some helper methods were defined:

  - `status(code)`
     > Set the status code manually